NOTE: THIS POST IS IN CHRONOLOGICAL ORDER

 The job of a Tactical Medic is to provide front line medical support in high risk law enforcement operations in case someone is shot or injured, so Day Three also involved learning about all the different methods of extracting a patient from the hot zone and then drilling on those methods.

 Lt.
 Anthony Hogan is the commander of the SWAT Team at the Grand Prairie Police Department.
 All of his tactical medics are EMTs from the Grand Prairie Fire Department and all of them go through our training at Cypress Creek EMS.
 Lt.
 Hogan makes it a practice to drive down during the week-long classes to personally thanks the Grand Prairie Medics for their committment.
+Every year, on the evening of Day 4 the students are put through their paces in what’s known as trauma lanes where they have to execute the skills they’ve learned under stressful and very noisy conditions.
+There are no pictures to show because the drills are done in the dark under what ever lighting exists normally.
+CCEMS always makes an effort via Next Door to warn our immediate neighbors that we might get a bit noisy but there’s nothing to worry about.

 Our sincere thanks to the K-9 Handlers from Constable Precinct 4 for once again assisting in our Tactical EMS training.
 Tactical Medics provide front-line medical support in high risk law enforcement operations.
 They treat any special operator who is injured and they have basic veterinary training to help injured police dogs.
 If a handler is injured the dog’s instinct is to protect he officer even if medics are trying to help, so the handlers from Precinct 4 demonstrated how to safely separate a K-9 from a handler.